What is a Mobile Heavy Equipment Mechanic?

 - Endless Track Vehicle Mechanic

-There were about 127,400 jobs for Mobile Heavy Equipment Mechanic in 2016 (in the United States).
+In the United States, there were 127,400 jobs for Mobile Heavy Equipment Mechanic in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 10,500 new jobs for Mobile Heavy Equipment Mechanic by 2026.
-The BLS estimates 13,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 13,500 job openings in this field each year.

 The states with the most job growth for Mobile Heavy Equipment Mechanic are Utah, Florida, and Texas.
 Watch out if you plan on working in Maine, Alaska, or New Mexico.
 These states have the worst job growth for this type of profession.